ray-project/ray/doc/source/serve/tutorials/deployment-graph-patterns/conditional.md

 # Pattern: Conditional

-This example shows how to control your graph's flow using conditionals.
+This [deployment graph pattern](serve-deployment-graph-patterns-overview) allows you to control your graph's flow using conditionals.
 You can use this pattern to introduce a dynamic path for your requests to flow through.

 ![pic](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/deployment-graph/control_flow_based_on_user_inputs.svg)